Max Planck Institute for Ornithology: Wind tunnel for research on bird migration

 Since 1999, the MPI for Ornithology possesses a wind tunnel in Seewiesen.
 It has been especially designed for the investigation of aerodynamic aspects and allows the researchers to observe and record animals in flight in a flying section.
 At the beginning, the main research focus was on metabolic questions (heart rates, wing beat frequencies, water balance, fat metabolism etc.).
 However, the construction of the tunnel allows for many other studies in diverse fields of interests.
 The wind tunnel can be used by external researchers.
 It is the worldwide second tunnel built for flight simulation with birds.

 International Max Planck Research School for Organismal Biology

-Since 2009, the doctoral education at the Max Planck Institute for Ornithology took place under the umbrella of the International Max Planck Research School for Organismal Biology (short: IMPRS for Organismal Biology).
-It was a structured educational programme, organized in cooperation with the Max Planck Institute for Animal Behavior in Radolfzell and Constance and the Departmernt of Biology at the University of Constance.
+Since 2009, the doctoral training at the Max Planck Institute for Ornithology took place within the International Max Planck Research School for Organismal Biology (short: IMPRS for Organismal Biology).
+It was a structured first-class educational program, organized in cooperation with the Max Planck Institute of Animal Behavior in Radolfzell and Konstanz and the Department of Biology at the University of Konstanz.